Training - ISoP Mid Year Training Course

 Mid-year training course – Makati-Manila (Philippines)

-The course will start with one day session and an interactive workshop devoted to the understanding of basic organizational management, and resolving some of the usually not discussed aspects of managing people within therapeutic committees, PV centers, regulators, industry units handling PV concerns, funding, communicating with superiors and funders of PV work.
+The course started with one day session and an interactive workshop devoted to the understanding of basic organizational management, and resolving some of the usually not discussed aspects of managing people within therapeutic committees, PV centers, regulators, industry units handling PV concerns, funding, communicating with superiors and funders of PV work.

-The programme will cover topics such as:
+The programme covered topics such as:

 - Introduction to Management and Management in everyday practice (Re Chapters of the PV curriculum are chapters 11, 12, and 13)